Start Planning For Your Retirement

 Our plan offers a convenient and effective way to plant a seed for the future and prepare for the retirement years

 The Board of Retirement is a denominational agency of the National Association of Free Will Baptists.
-For over four decades we have been dedicated to the ministry of providing a retirement plan for FWB ministers, missionaries, and other denominational employees.
+For over fifty years we have been dedicated to the ministry of providing a retirement plan for FWB ministers, missionaries, and other denominational employees.

 Our mission has been to provide retirement benefits to those who serve our denomination – a mission we have kept without exception.
 This responsibility drives our commitment to provide solid retirement solutions without sacrificing the Christian values we share with our people.